 Is a Criminology Degree Worth It?

-Earning a criminology degree can prepare you to excel in a law enforcement career and offer you a unique lens into human and societal behavior that can prove useful across several industries.
+Earning an online degree can prepare you to excel in a law enforcement career and offer you a unique lens into human and societal behavior that can prove useful across several industries.

 "The hallmark of an effective study of criminology involves theory and its important relationship to the development of successful data-driven analysis, policy development and the never-ending quest to improve the quality of life for all citizens," Czarnec said.